 Virtual reality (VR) is the simulation of 3D spaces that you can experience through a headset.
 You can look around and with some headsets – move.
-With your entire vision being controlled by the headset, along with the ability to move and look around – VR is a very sought out technology.
+With your entire vision being controlled by the headset, along with the ability to move and look around in the real world – immersive VR is a very sought out technology.

 Types of Virtual Reality

-When it comes to VR, there are generally two different types of headsets and experiences.
+When it comes to VR, there are generally two different types of VR headsets and VR experiences.
 Stationary and room-scale experiences.

-The most basic form of VR which generally has the cheapest headsets.
+The most basic form of VR which generally has the cheapest VR headsets.
 You can look around in VR, but can’t move your head.
-These headsets sometimes have a small controller with basic functionality.
-Having a seated experience is the most accessible type of VR.
+These VR headsets sometimes have a small controller with basic functionality.
+Having a seated VR experience is the most accessible type of VR.